openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 ##### Developer perspective

-Alerts/Recording Rules Aggregation implies that the user potentially choses whether recording or alerting rules are being deployed on the user workload Prometheus or Thanos Ruler.
+Alerts/Recording Rules Aggregation implies that the user potentially chooses whether recording or alerting rules are being deployed on the user workload Prometheus or Thanos Ruler.
-In order to retrieve the total list user workload recording rules or alerting rules a fan-out request has to be executed against user workload Prometheus and Thanos Ruler and the response has to be merged for final display.
+In order to retrieve the full list of user workload recording alerting and recording rules a fan-out request has to be executed against user workload Prometheus and Thanos Ruler and the response has to be merged for final display.
 The fan-out/merge proxy logic is suggested to be implemented in the console backend (being a Go based proxy server).

 ##### Administrator perspective